Skip to main content

 After sustaining a brain injury, particularly a concussion, there are several crucial steps individuals can take to ensure the best possible environment for healing:

-1. Avoid Risky activities: It is essential to avoid any activities that may put you at risk of sustaining another brain injury.
+1. Avoid risky activities: It is essential to avoid any activities that may put you at risk of sustaining another brain injury.
 Rest and allow your brain time to recover without subjecting it to further trauma.

 2. Recognize the severity: While concussions may be termed “mild,” it is important to acknowledge that they are still injuries to the brain.
 Take all brain injuries seriously, irrespective of their perceived severity.